Storm & Outage Center

 Q: Do I need to reset my equipment?

-A: If electric service has been restored and you are still experiencing internet issues, please try rebooting your modem and router.
+A: If your electric service has been restored but you are still experiencing internet issues, try unplugging your router, waiting about 30 seconds, then plugging it back in.
+Allow a few minutes for it to fully reconnect.

 Q: Why do I have power but no internet?